Byrun History, Family Crest & Coats of Arms

 Early Origins of the Byrun family

 The surname Byrun was first found in Yorkshire where "the poet's ancestors were of unquestioned Norman origin.
-Ernisius de Burun held 32 lordships in Yorkshire, and Ralph de Burun, 13 in Nottinghamshire and Derbyshire, at the compilation of Domesday [Book]."
+Ernisius (Erneis) de Burun held 32 lordships in Yorkshire, and Ralph de Burun, 13 in Nottinghamshire and Derbyshire, at the compilation of Domesday [Book]."

 "The Byrons belong to a very ancient and distinguished family of Nottingham, ennobled by James I.; and, as we also learn from Deering, Sir John Byron was constable of Nottingham castle in the reign of Henry VIII.
 Byron is still a Nottingham name."